philippeandrei/PythonImageSorter/README.md

 Sorting images by color tool
 " by philippe and paul c. "
 ## Usage
-go on line 143 and change the folder_path variabile to the folder with images Also use the changed version of colorhief I added
+go on line 143 and change the folder_path variable to the folder with images Also use the changed version of colorhief I added
 ## Install